Bodoland University

-The university offers undergraduate programs in various disciplines such as B.A., B.Sc., B.Com, B.Tech, BBA, BCA, and B.Ed.
-It also offers postgraduate programs such as M.A., M.Sc., M.Com, M.Tech, MBA, MCA, and M.Ed.
-The university also offers Ph.D. programs in various disciplines.
+The university offers undergraduate programs in various disciplines such as B.A., B.Sc, B.Com, BBA, BCA, and B.Ed.
+It also offers postgraduate programs such as M.A., M.Sc, M.Com, M.Tech, MBA, MCA, and M.Ed.
+The university also offers Ph.D programs in various disciplines.

 History

 Bodoland University was established by the Bodoland University Act, 2009 by upgrading the Kokrajhar campus of Gauhati University into a state university.